awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-target.md

 A target network is a subnet in a VPC\.
 A Client VPN endpoint must have at least one target network to enable clients to connect to it and establish a VPN connection\.

+For more information about the kinds of access you can configure \(such as enabling your clients to access the internet\), see [Scenarios and examples](scenario.md)\.

 **Topics**
 + [Associate a target network with a Client VPN endpoint](#cvpn-working-target-associate)
 + [Apply a security group to a target network](#cvpn-working-target-apply)